banisterious/obsidian-oneirometrics/README.md

 ## Usage

 ### Adding Dream Metrics
-Add metrics to your dream entries using the following callout format:
+Add metrics to your dream entries using either of these callout formats:

+Format 1 (one metric per line):
 ```markdown
 > [!dream-metrics]
 > Sensory Detail: 4